RUB-SysSec/OMEN/README.md

 If you like, you can now remove the `src` folder and the `makefile` file, they are no longer used.

+#### Windows User?

+A short installation guide using Cygwin on Windows 10 can be found [here](https://www.password-guessing.org/blog/post/omen-on-windows-using-cygwin/).

 ### Basic Usage

 Before one can generate any passwords, the n-gram probabilities have to be estimated using